jamedeus/qr-generator/README.md

 1. Add the following to your `docker-compose.yaml`:
 ```
-  qr-webapp:
+  qr-generator:
     image: jamedeus/qr-generator:latest
-    container_name: qr
+    container_name: qr-generator
-    hostname: qr
     ports:
       - 8000:5000
     restart: unless-stopped
 ```

-2. Start the app with `docker compose up -d`, the image will be pulled automatically.
+2. Start the app with `docker compose up -d`, the latest version will be pulled automatically.

 The app can now be accessed at `http://localhost:8000`.

 See the included [docker compose example](/docker-compose.yaml) for reverse proxy configuration.
 Note that for this to work your router must be configured to redirect `qr.lan/` (or chosen domain) to the IP of your host.

-### Docker CLI
+### Docker CLI (not recommended)

 The image can also be run from the command line - this is useful for testing, but docker-compose is strongly recommended for deployment.